Everest Base Camp Trek

 Who Can Undertake Everest Base Camp Trek?

 Graded as demanding this trek is ideal for those who are into adventure and have good experience in high altitude trek.
-For the novice this trek can be difficult but not impossible with good preparation and allowing more time for acclimatization trek can be achievable.
+For the novice Everest Base Camp trek can be difficult but not impossible with good preparation and allowing more time for acclimatization trek it can be achievable.
 This is purely a trek and not a climbing trip, so no rope or climbing is involved.
 We do not recommend this trek for pregnant women, heart problems or other long health issue.
 One needs to have a good shape of health for undertaking this trek.

 Preparation For the Everest Base Camp Trek: